-Until July 1st 2018 London's Lost Canals
+Until late 2018 A postcard from London's Canals

 We offer a range of special events.
 On the first Thursday evening of each month (except August) there is an illustrated talk by a visiting speaker on a subject related to canals or industrial history.
 The admission charge is the same as for normal admission.
 The talk starts at 1930 and usually ends at around 2100.